Dear Members,

 difference between amount of the valuation done at the time of one-time settlement and the

-valuation done while taking loan from the Banks or Financial Institutions as your Company
+valuation done while taking loan from the Banks or Financial Institutions as the Company

 has not done any settlement with any Bank or Financial Institutions since its inception.